okomkamara001/documentation/content/applications/finance/accounting/vendor_bills.rst

 Bill Payment
 ============

-Upon payment of the vendor bill, click on :guilabel:`Register Payment`.
-A new window pops up.
+Upon payment of the vendor bill, click on :guilabel:`Register Payment` to open a new payment window.

 Select the :guilabel:`Journal`, the :guilabel:`Payment Method`, the :guilabel:`Amount` you wish to pay (full or partial payment), and the :guilabel:`Currency`.
 In the case of a partial payment (when